mfiers/Moa/sphinx/install.rst

        find . -name local_bash_history | xargs rm

-  The local_bash_history is also tracked by Git
+  The local_bash_history is, however, not tracked by the Git module (unless specified explicitly)

 Manual installation (from Github)
 ---------------------------------